Seaford Rise

 Seaford Rise has a typical household mix, with a higher-than-average median household size

 Family households account for 74.5% of all households, including 34.8% couples with children, 25.4% couples without children, and 13.2% single parent families.
-Non-family households constitute the remaining 25.5%, with lone person households at 23.8% and group households comprising 1.9%.
-The median household size is 2.6 people, which is larger than the Greater Adelaide average of 2.5.
+Non-family households comprise the remaining 25.5%, with lone person households at 23.8% and group households making up 1.9%.
+The median household size is 2.6 people, larger than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households